QuantEcon/python_lecture_sandpit/source/rst/Inventory_sales_exercises.rst

 Exercises
 ---------

-Please try to analyze some inventory sales smoonthing problems using the ``smoothing_example`` class.
+Please try to analyze some inventory sales smoothing problems using the ``smoothing_example`` class.

 Exercise 1